-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standard Board (IASB), effective for reporting periods commencing after January 1, 2022.
+These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standard Board (IASB).

-Basis of Measurement
+Basis of measurement

 The financial statements have been prepared under the historical cost convention except for the following material items that are measured at fair value in the statement of financial position.